• Cart$0

 CONFIDENT

 When I painstakingly slaved over a book proposal to write a non-fiction narrative titled, “The Truth About Mangoes.”
-(Worst name ever.)
+(Let's not talk about what a horrible title that was.)

 TORN